tensorflow/models/research/slim/README.md

 classification task using a different number of classes than the trained model, the new model will have a final 'logits' layer whose dimensions differ from the pre-trained model.
-For example, if fine-tuning an ImageNet-trained model on Cifar10, the pre-trained logits layer will have dimensions `[2048 x 1001]` but our new logits layer will have dimensions `[2048 x 10]`.
+For example, if fine-tuning an ImageNet-trained model on Flowers, the pre-trained logits layer will have dimensions `[2048 x 1001]` but our new logits layer will have dimensions `[2048 x 5]`.
 Consequently, this flag indicates to TF-Slim to avoid loading these weights from the checkpoint.

 Keep in mind that warm-starting from a checkpoint affects the model's weights